Astyk/android-skeleton/README.md

 It uses the RandomUser endpoint to get a set of random people and displays their emails in a RecyclerrView which can be clicked to open a detail view.

 The People2 screen uses some generic base classes and currently omits the detail screen and multi-pane list-detail view.
+It uses AutoValue to create the Person2 model.

 This is primarily for personal development.
 I'm likely to copy elements for further projects.